CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the module IND.1 Operating and Control Technology.md

 ** Audit-proof maintenance of an inventory overview and history **

 According to IND.1.M7 Establishment of an Authorization Management applies: Authorization Management must have a complete overview of the authorizations assigned to a person.
-This overview must also include the authorization history of a person as well as information about the respective authorization request and the test and release process carried out.This therefore represents an assignment of users to (sets of) rights.
+This overview must also include the authorization history of a person as well as information about the respective authorization request and the test and release process carried out.
+This therefore represents an assignment of users to (sets of) rights.
 In addition, however, the stock overview should conversely be able to provide information about which access rights apply to certain systems and applications, ie the assignment of application or system to users and rights.
 At least for all critical systems this should be present and up to date.
 Ideally, the effective authorizations are displayed here - that is, those actually set in the system technically instead of those derivable from the historical setting and deletion.
 This has the advantage that there is a chance to recognize illegitimate permissions added to the authorization process.

 ** Automated evaluation **

 It makes sense to automate the compilation of the effective authorizations while carrying out an evaluation.
-Thus, changes (deltas) could be reported or deviations from a standard or target state can be displayed specially.
+Thus, changes (deltas) could be reported or deviations from a standard or target state can be specially represented.

 ** Logging of critical activities **